You are currently on Freehearingtest US

 • blood circulation problems in the inner ear

 • head injury

 To determine the right reason for a balance disorder, you are likely to be directed to an ENT specialist to perform some tests and check if the problem is in the ear (or most specifically in the inner ear).
 There are some ear infections, such as labyrinthitis that can lead to vertigo and hearing loss at the same time or Ménière's disease that causes vertigo, hearing loss, tinnitus and a feeling of fullness in the ear.
 The problem, however, may be due to medication such as ototoxic drugs or certain types of antibiotics and a possible solution may be a change in the treatment.

-If you believe you may be suffering from hearing loss, you can take our online hearing test.
+It's always worth checking your hearing, whether you believe you may be suffering from hearing loss or not.
+You can take our completely free online hearing test.

-The hearing check is free, takes a few minutes to complete, and you will receive your results instantly.
+The hearing check is free, takes three minutes to complete, and you will receive your results instantly.
 You can take the test in the comfort of your own home.
-You do not need to book an appointment or register for a time spot; all you need is some headphones, a few spare minutes, and a valid email address.
+You do not need to book an appointment or register for a time slot; all you need are some headphones, a few spare minutes, and a valid email address.

 This entry was posted in Hearing Aid Batteries, Hearing Information, Opinion on 1st August 2017 by Gary.

 ← Previous Post

 Next Post →